randyrossi/bmc64/docs/WEBUI.md

 - **Upload** files into the current folder.
 If a file of the same name already exists you are asked to confirm before it is overwritten.
 Uploaded files keep their original modified date and time from your PC.
-- **Delete** a file, or an empty folder, after a confirmation prompt.
+- **Delete** a file, or a folder together with everything in it, after a confirmation prompt.
+Deleting a folder removes all of its contents, so detach any disk image inside it first.
 - **New folder** creates a folder in the current folder.
 - **Rename…** renames a file or folder in place.
 Names must be plain ASCII letters, digits and punctuation, without `/ \ : * ? " < > |`, and must not